w3c/wai-mission/content/index.md

 ## Accessibility Vision

-_@@ will cut this down to fewer bullets..._

 The W3C vision is that the Web and related technologies are accessible so that people with disabilities around the globe can **participate equally** in the digital world.
 That includes:
+•	Accessibility standards/guidelines are harmonized globally.
-* All **technical standards** and specifications support accessibility.
+•	All technical standards and specifications support accessibility.
-* Accessibility standards/guidelines are **harmonized globally**.
-* **Browsers** and other user tools support accessibility.
+•	Tools that create and deliver digital content support accessibility.
-* Content **authoring tools** support accessibility.
-* Developers, designers, project managers, and others have solid **basic accessibility knowledge**.
+•	Everyone who creates or manages digital products has good, relevant accessibility knowledge.
-* Accessibility is **integrated** in education and training, and throughout organizations (for example, in policies, procurement, employee recruiting and review).
+•	Accessibility is integrated in education and training, and throughout organizations (for example, in policies, procurement, employee recruiting and review).
-* New technologies, new digital products, and new content addresses accessibility from the very beginning of inception and throughout design and development (“**born accessible**”).
+•	New technologies, digital products, and content addresses accessibility from the very beginning of inception and throughout development (“born accessible”).

 ## Broad Objectives